cwirving/object-to-directory/README.md

 ## Concepts

-The central concept of this library is the value storage handler: an object implementing interface (`ValueStorageHandler`)[./doc/interfaces/~/ValueStorageHandler] whose responsibility it is to store a value in the file system.
+The central concept of this library is the value storage handler: an object implementing interface {@linkcode ValueStorageHandler} whose responsibility it is to store a value in the file system.
 There are value storage handlers that write to files (e.g., text files, JSON files, etc.) and there are value storage handlers that write objects/arrays to directories by storing their individual properties/items within each directory.

 The value storage handlers can be created in a fluent fashion using the `Handlers` singleton.
 For example, in the Deno REPL: